joedinsmoor/KaiOS.Scraper/README.md

 - Removes extraneous data from row, and prints in human readable format
 - Exports scraped phone numbers to 'phone_numbers.csv'
 - Logs output to 'run.log'
+- Exports phone numbers to csv file (thanks to @phoenixrising1800)

 **Installation**